+Practice in Chapter 13 cases is largely dictated by the procedures of the Chapter 13 Trustee.
+The Standing Trustee assigned to this Court is William Heitkamp, 9821 Katy Freeway, Suite 590, Houston, Texas 77024 (713) 722-1200.
 Counsel may contact the Trustee for assistance regarding any Chapter 13 procedures.
 The Southern District of Texas has a mandatory Uniform Chapter 13 plan posted on its website.

 Attorneys representing debtors on a fixed fee basis must complete and file the required "Bankruptcy Rule 2016(b) Disclosure and Application for Approval of Fixed Fee Agreement" not later than the 20th day following the date of the Chapter 13 petition or conversion to Chapter 13.
-Attorneys not opting into the "No Look" fee order must file fee applications to be compensated.
-The Court strictly enforces Fed.
-R. Bank.
-P. 2016 across all Chapters.
+Attorneys not opting into the "No Look" fee order must file fee applications in order to be compensated.
+The Court strictly enforces Bankruptcy Rule 2016 across all Chapters.
 Local Chapter 13 forms are available on the Bankruptcy Court's website.